blast-eu-com/blast.eu.com/README.md

 ![Contact](https://img.shields.io/badge/contact-support@blast.eu.com-0995d3.svg)

 ## About
-Blast is an Open Source software scheduling and executing jobs scenarios for all type of cloud solution.
+Blast is an Open Source software agentless scheduling and executing jobs scenarios for all type of cloud solution.
-It allows you to manage and administrate your scheduled jobs via a friendly frontend, connected to a backend itself connected to Elasticsearch.
+It allows you to manage and administrate your scheduled jobs via a friendly frontend connected to a backend itself connected to Elasticsearch.
 Blast UI offers to the operators the capability to execute recurrent/one-shot jobs on one/serveral nodes sequencially/simultaneously. additionally you can browse through your scripts, playbooks and execution results.